OWASP/CheatSheetSeries/cheatsheets/Ruby_on_Rails_Cheatsheet.md

 ## Insecure Direct Object Reference or Forceful Browsing

-By default, Ruby on Rails apps use a RESTful uri structure.
+By default, Ruby on Rails apps use a RESTful URI structure.
 That means that paths are often intuitive and guessable.
 To protect against a user trying to access or modify data that belongs to another user, it is important to specifically control actions.
 Out of the gate on a vanilla Rails application, there is no such built in protection.
 It is possible to do this by hand at the controller level.

 It is also possible, and probably recommended, to consider resource-based access control libraries such as [cancancan](https://github.com/CanCanCommunity/cancancan) (cancan replacement) or [pundit](https://github.com/elabs/pundit) to do this.
 This ensures that all operations on a database object are authorized by the business logic of the application.